imaginestackio/ik-deployer/README.md

 ## Upgrade

-Deploy the new version of ks-installer:
+Deploy the new version of ik-deployer:
 ```bash
 # Notice: ik-deployer will automatically migrate the configuration.
 Do not modify the cluster configuration by yourself.